 Notre Dame Prep is dedicated to developing students to become global citizens ready to transform the world.
 The school believes all of us benefit when diversity and excellence are joined.
 Only in an inclusive community can our students grow into women who are comfortable navigating the globally engaged world they will enter.
 This ability to thrive will allow our students to shape the world to better reflect the values that NDP strives to impart.

-For the 2023–2024 school year, 23% of Notre Dame Prep's student body identified as Black, Indigenous, or Person of Color (BIPOC).
+For the 2024–2025 school year, approximately 28% of Notre Dame Prep's student body identify as Black, Indigenous, or Person of Color (BIPOC).

 • What learning resources are offered at NDP?